+Materials List

+QUANTITY DESCRIPTION

-40, 1-liter plastic potting plants - I'll discuss why the number "40" is important later.
+40 1-Liter plastic potting plants (Later we will discuss why the number "40" is important.)

-40, tagetis erectum seeds
+40 tagetis erectum seeds

-2, 8-liter bags of potting mix (this is the soil you will use to place the seeds in)
+2 8-liter bags of potting mix (This is the soil in which you will plant your seeds.)

-Tap water
+tap water

-1, graduated beaker which holds at least 300 ml of water
+1 graduated beaker which holds at least 300 ml of water

-1, cm ruler
+1 cm ruler

-1, No. 2 pencil
+1 No. 2 pencil

 20 sheets of notebook paper (to record the results)

-A 10' x 12' room with windows so that the tagetes erecta will be exposed to sunlight
+10' x 12' room with windows so that the tagetes erecta will be exposed to sunlight

-A table or other hard surface
+table or other hard surface

-Software (Microsoft Excel) which will (1) calculate statistics such as the median height and average deviation and (2) draw graphs, tables, and charts
+software (Microsoft Excel) which will (1) calculate statistics such as the median height and average deviation and (2) draw graphs, tables, and charts

-Notice how I was very specific about the materials.
-I didn't just say, "pots for plants."
-I said what type of pots.
-I also said how big the pots were (e.g., the volume of the pots).
-In this case, the pot's capacity was 1 liter.
+Notice how we were very specific about the materials.
+We didn't just say, "pots for plants."
+We said what type of pots.
+We also said how big the pots were (e.g., the volume of the pots).
+In this case, the pot's capacity was 1-liter.
 You want to be sure to use the same material each time you conduct the experiment.
-In this example, you do not want to put one tagetis erectum seed in a 2 liter clay pot and another tagetis erectum seed in a 1 liter plastic pot.
+In this example, you do not want to put one tagetis erectum seed in a 2-liter clay pot and another tagetis erectum seed in a 1-liter plastic pot.
 You don't want to measure the height of some tagetes erecta in centimeters (cm) and other tagetes erecta in inches.
 You want to conduct your experiment the same way every time.
 Also, you want to use the same material because using different material could cause the results to be different (Scientists call this "introducing other variables").
 In other words, you want to see how water affects plant growth.
 If you use the same material you won't have to worry about whether the results you get are different because you used clay pots for some tagetes erecta and plastic pots for other tagetes erecta.
 By using the same materials, you can say that your results are only due to the fact you changed the amount of water you gave the plants.
 Recall, in this case, water is your independent variable.